 The core benefit of funding with ICOs and STOs

 First, let’s take a quick look at the core benefit of ICOs and STOs for the average startup.
 While each of them comes with a set of individual benefits, probably the biggest advantage of these blockchain funding instruments is the ease of participation of potential investors.

 Blockchain technology makes it possible for almost anyone with enough money, an online wallet and access to the Internet to invest in the offering of their choice.
 Thanks to that, both ICOs and STOs attract people from dozens of countries all around the world.
 A recent Bitbond Security Token Offering secured investments from investors from 87 different countries.

 On top of that, both STOs and ICOs can be targeted at an individual investor.
-This means that startups don’t have to limit themselves to seeking wealthy individual investors or venture capital funding and instead can easily get funded by anyone interested in investing in their product or service (with certain exceptions – we will discuss them later in this article).
+This means that startups don’t have to limit themselves to seeking wealthy individual investors or venture capital funding and instead can easily get funded by anyone interested in investing in their product or service (with certain exceptions — we'll discuss them later in this article).

 Naturally, both tools have their advantages and disadvantages.
 Let’s jump right into them.